kaankirman/Where2beWebVersion/README.md

 # Where2beWebVersion
-Web version of Where2be app
+Web version of Where2be app.

 with where2be you can find and store your favorite places or save locations you wish to be!

 Postgresql was used as server and Firebase storage as CDN for images